• Home

 The ongoing failure of Carpenter to provide any dark sky education activity or attempts to garner any community support for night sky conservation during the several-months-long suspension, along with Brand's statements and directions directly contradicting Hoch's and Karlson's assurances to the IDA that night sky conservation education would be provided by Washington State Parks – ultimately and deservedly resulted in the removal of the Goldendale Observatory State Park's prestigious International Dark Sky Park designation in September 2017 – the first and only International Dark Sky Park certification ever revoked:

-The Washington State Parks bureaucracy is unfamiliar with all things astronomical, and apparently has a management culture which seems unable to engage broad stakeholder involvement or enlisting and consulting authentically knowledgeable and qualified outside expertise for such a unique (for them) facility.
-Its managerial personnel therefore have no unified vison and values or consistent goals and objectives for matters they are inexperienced with.
-This resulted in difficulty determining whether a dark night sky for the Goldendale Observatory State Park is:
+The Washington State Parks entrenched bureaucracy is unfamiliar with all things astronomical, and apparently has a management culture unable to engage broad stakeholder involvement or enlisting and consulting authentically knowledgeable and qualified outside expertise for such a unique (for them) facility.
+Its managerial personnel therefore have no unified vison and values or consistent goals and objectives for matters which they are inexperienced in dealing with.
+This resulted in difficulty determining whether conservation of a dark night sky for the Goldendale Observatory State Park and "Heritage Site" is:

-1. A "vulnerable" and "valuable natural resource" for which education and conservation advocacy takes place as part of Washington State Parks "mission” to “provide stewardship and protection" for Washington's citizens "cherished natural heritage" for "future generations."
+1. Part of an "array of natural resources," and a "vulnerable" and "valuable natural resource" for which education and conservation advocacy takes place as part of Washington State Parks "mission” to “provide stewardship and protection" for Washington's citizens "cherished natural heritage" for "future generations."

 OR